rafirahman27/Preparing_for_the_next_Pandemic/README.md

 Future Models:
 In our initial modeling process, we explored multiple y-variables (excess deaths, total deaths attributed to covid-19, and total cases).
-- Time series utilizing policy implementation dates, vaccination rates over time, and covid-19 cases and deaths, v
+- Time series utilizing policy implementation dates, vaccination rates over time, and covid-19 cases and deaths, vaccination rates
--
+- Clustering counties and then analyzing clusters in black box and white-box models